darbygrachek/darbygrachek.github.io/index.md

 <img src="https://user-images.githubusercontent.com/65419390/151688014-919e3e26-60ea-42ac-a892-05f607015225.jpg" align="right" height="200" width="300p"/>

-My reserach interests are primarily in phonology, phonetics, and experimental/lab phonology.
-I'm advised by [Louis Goldstein](https://sail.usc.edu/~lgoldste/me/) and [Stephanie Shih](https://stephsus.github.io/), and I'm especially interested in prosodic systems and what leads to exceptions in regular prosodic patterns.
-I'm also interested in affixation, particularly the asymmetry between prefixes and suffixes, both typologically, and in the exceptional phonological behavior of prefixes.
+My reserach interests are primarily in phonology, morphology, and experimental/lab phonology.
+I'm advised by [Louis Goldstein](https://sail.usc.edu/~lgoldste/me/) and [Stephanie Shih](https://stephsus.github.io/), and I'm especially interested in affixation, particularly the asymmetry between prefixes and suffixes, both typologically, and in the exceptional phonological behavior of prefixes.
+I'm also interested in prosodic systems and what leads to exceptions in regular prosodic patterns.

 I'm originally from Michigan, and received a BA and MA from Michigan State University.
 For my MA, I studied phonotactic acceptability judgments using methods from speech perception and was advised by [Karthik Durvasula](https://karthikdurvasula.gitlab.io/).